inickt/cs4500-mineola-kilgore/Fish/Planning/player-protocol.md

 #### Functions
 There are 6 functions that the Referee may call on a Player.
 - `initialize`
-  - Informs the player that a game with the given board and number of players will begin, and that the player's penguin avatars will have the given color.
-The player returns it's age in years.
+  - Informs the Player that a game with the given board and number of Players will begin, and that the Player's penguin avatars will have the given color.
+The Player returns it's age in years.
 - `get-placement`
   - Informs the player of the current `State`.
 The Player returns it's next desired placement for a penguin.
 - `get-movement`